 You were fast, says Houdini, almost as fast as me.

 I almost thought, says Lucifer, just for a minute, saw a flash of… no it can’t have been.
-You cannot be Superdog and his Faithful Sidekick Fluffy, defending the Park against invaders.
+You cannot be Superdog and his Faithful Sidekick Fluffy, defending the Park against Spanish Invaders.
 That would be ridiculous.

 Of course it would, says Caspar.
-If Hergest and I were Superdog and his Faithful but Morally Equal Companion, Fluffy, we would hardly reveal ourselves on account of a Chihuahua.
+If Hergest and I were Superdog and his Faithful but Morally Equal Companion, Fluffy, we would hardly reveal ourselves to you all on account of a Chihuahua.
 That would be ridiculous.

 Mind you says Lucifer, he couldn’t actually reach you.
 His lead wasn’t long enough.
 There was Never Any Real Danger.